V.N. Shimanovsky Ukrainian Institute of Steel Construction: Soviet era

 In 1983, SDI “Ukrprojectsteelconstruction” was re-organized into the research and design Institute Ukrainian Research and Design Institute of Steel Construction.
 SDI became one of the leading research institutes in the branch of metal structures in USSR.
-SDI ran a metal structures plant in Brovary, Ukraine, a center of technological safety in Donbass, Ukraine, and departments in Mariupol, Poltava, Dnepropetrovsk, Kharkiv, Lugansk, and Odessa.
+SDI ran a metal structures plant in Brovary, Ukraine, a center of technological safety in Donbass, Ukraine, and departments in Mariupol, Poltava, Dnepropetrovsk, Kharkiv, Luhansk, and Odesa.

 Ukraine era

 In June 1994, the Government of Ukraine organized SDI into an open joint-stock company, the Ukrainian Research and Design Institute of Steel Construction.
 In 1997, it was included on a list of scientific-technical organizations that had strategical significance for the national economy and security.

 Shimanovsky led the Institute for 20 years.
 More than 10,000 projects were developed during his term and with his direct participation.
 These projects include bridges, towers, slip docks, metal structures plants, frameworks of unique buildings and facilities.
 In 2000, after Shimanovsky's death, the institute was named after him.

 In 2010, the V.N.
 Shimanovsky Ukrainian Research and Design Institute of Steel Construction became a limited liability company, the V.N.
 Shimanovsky Ukrainian Institute of Steel Construction.

 The institute was headed by B.P.
 Petrov, O.I.
 Shumitskiy, A.I.
 Isayev, I.A.
 Nechayev, V.N.
 Shimanovsky.
 In 2011, A.V.
 Shimanovsky, the corresponding member of the National Academy of Sciences of Ukraine, honored the scientist of Ukraine, Dc.
 Sc.
 (Eng.), professor became general director of LLC “V.N.
 Shimanovsky Ukrainian Institute of Steel Construction”.